mmillerxyz/Vigilante-Toolset/README.md

 <a href="https://github.com/MBHudson/Vigilante-Toolset/blob/master/README.md#usage"><img border="0" alt="DEMO/TUTORIAL" src="https://github.com/MBHudson/Vigilante-Toolset/blob/master/menu2.png" width="350" height="150" align="middle"> </a>

- Here we have many different tools most I'm sure you are familur with, everything is clearly labeled.
-For stragity and how to use these tool specificaly see [Manifesto](#Manifesto)
+ Here we have many different tools most I'm sure you are familiar with, everything is clearly labeled.
+For stragity and how to use these tool specifically see [Manifesto](#Manifesto)

  ### Menu "3"